The Fuel System

 Fuel Filter and Air Filter:

-There are two filters which protect the fuel system and engine: the fuel filter and the air filter.
-The fuel system is very sensitive to contamination and debris.
+They protect the fuel system and engine.
+The fuel system is susceptible to contamination and debris.
 A small amount of contamination can cause severe problems in any fuel system.
 Therefore, these filters are critical for protecting the fuel system and engine.

-An air filter protects the engine from dust and dirt entering the combustion chamber through the air intake system.
-Any dirt in the engine can cause engine wear and eventually lead to engine failure.
-Therefore, an air filter, like the fuel filter, is also a critical component in any internal combustion engine.
-The air filter is inspected with every oil change and it is changed as needed.
+An air filter protects the engine from dust and dirt entering the air intake system.
+Any land in the engine can cause engine wear and eventually lead to engine failure.
+Therefore, an air filter, like the fuel filter, is also critical to any internal combustion engine.
+The air filter is inspected with every oil change and changed as needed.